convoo/roadmap/README.md

 #### 4 [Photour]

 An MVP that allows a user to sign in and upload images, the image will be displayed with a thumbnail and a link to the source.
-Images containing pornographic content will be detected.
+Images containing pornographic content will be detected and removed.

 #### 7 [Spredd]